dfelinto/advent-code-25/README.md

 clj -M -m cljs.main --target node --output-to out.js -c day1.core  && node out.js
 ```

+## My Rules (aka AI?)

+This is the first time I take part on the advent of code.
+I wanted to do a more serious attempt at learning Clojure Script and this fit right in.

+I've been using AI to navigate my way around the language, mostly for syntax (less so every day).
+And after I'm done with a challenge I do a pass on ChatGPT to know a more idiomatic way of writing the same code (or a faster one).
+I've been uploading some of those attempts (look for ai.cljs in some of the folders).

+More recently I found an even better resource: [Christian Mangelsdorf's X account](https://x.com/ch_mangelsdorf).

+The guy is brilliant, and his one-page solutions are so elegant.
+So now after I'm done with a challenge I go to hsi feed to learn how to do it "the right way".

+I'll save his screenshots here later so they don't get lost.
+Thank you random generous internet stranger :)

+## Progress so far

+Days 1-6 were quite within my comfort zone.
+While I reached this mid-point I noticed already how much more comfortable I'm at reading Clojure code.

+My initial goal was to be better at analysing Penpot code-base.
+I went back to it this week and it is day and night.
+Before that I watched a one-hour video on Clojure and risked a few simple patches.
+At the moment I feel finally comfortable understanding whateheck I did back then hehe.

+I'm also reading the Brave and Bold Clojure book and it seems great so far.
+I can highly recommend it already.

 ## Challenges

 - [x] [Day 1.1](https://adventofcode.com/2025/day/1)